-Text: Ming Yi (brightness being tarnished) is flying, (and with) its wing hanging down.
-The gentleman is on a journey (on foot); no food has been taken for three days.
-(He is in haste) to go somewhere, (but) the host gossips.
+Ming Yi (brightness being tarnished) is in a state of flying, with its wing hanging down.
+The gentleman is on a journey on foot; for three days no food has been taken.
+He is in haste to go somewhere, but the host gossips.

 King Zhou was a ruthless tyrant, so people who had been mistreated by him or heard of his tyranny, left; they were in such a hurry that they didn't even take food for three days, they just fled.
 At the place where they arrived, the host didn't welcome them.
 This reflects the difficulties these people encountered, especially the nobles of Shang.
 Even so, they continued to flee.

-Line 1 is still far from the darkness of trigram Kun; however it is in correlation with line 4 in Kun.
+Line 1 is still far from the darkness of trigram Kun1; however it is in correlation with line 4 in Kun1.
 It is affected and flees like a bird flying away with a damaged wing.
 The image of hexagram Xiao Guo (62) is a bird flying; compared with it, line 1 of Ming Yi looks like a wounded wing.

 The gentleman discerns an on-coming darkness as the wounded bird flees for its life.
 He is leaving in haste, even though he has not taken food for three days.
 Masculine line 1 is the gentleman and the lower trigram Li can be taken for the empty belly as its middle line is the void feminine.
 In addition to a well educated and courteous person, the gentleman here can also be taken for a nobleman.

-The upper trigram Kun, the darkness, symbolises that which line 1 intends to flee; contrarily, from the moving direction of the timeline, it is also line 1's intended destination.
-The inner upper trigram Zhen (quake, the thunder) can be taken for rumbling like muffled thunder; the people of trigram Kun sit on Zhen signifying that people there are murmuring.
+The upper trigram Kun1, the darkness, symbolises that which line 1 intends to flee; contrarily, from the moving direction of the timeline, it is also line 1's intended destination.
+The inner upper trigram Zhen (to move, thunder) can be taken for rumbling like muffled thunder; the people of trigram Kun1 sit on Zhen signifying that people there are murmuring.

 Not to take food, in another sense and in Chinese culture, means that a gentleman refuses to offer his services for payment (for his food).

 Enlightenment through nine one: to retreat for the sake of self-protection.
 Brightness is being tarnished; the bird is hurt and flying away with its wings hanging down.
 The gentleman sees that darkness is coming and the bird fleeing for its life; he leaves quickly and flees non-stop even though he hasn’t taken food for three days.
 He is criticised for deserting.
 However, one must turn down all offers of fame and benefit, and disregard all criticism.
 It's better to be worldly wise and play it safe.
-The hexagram that appears while this line is activated, changing to feminine and remaining still, is Qian1 (15), humility.
+The hexagram that appears when this line is activated changing to feminine and then remains still is Qian1 (15), humility.
 Here it must be doubly humble.

 The 2nd Line

-Text: (The subject is in a state of) Ming Yi (brightness being tarnished); the left thigh is wounded, (but it will be) rescued by means of a strong horse; (this is of) auspiciousness.
+The subject is in a state of Ming Yi (brightness being tarnished); the left thigh is wounded, but it will be rescued by means of a strong horse; this is of auspiciousness.